JoshuaDarron/mongooQ/README.md

 Default: none

-Messages that have been retried over `maxRetries` will be pushed to this queue so you can automatically see problem messages.
+Messages that have been retried over `maxTries` will be pushed to this queue so you can automatically see problem messages.

 Pass in a queue (that you created) onto which these messages will be pushed: